Hypertension: releasing the pressure at its source

 Researchers at the University of Bristol and Afferent Pharmaceuticals have identified a potential new way of treating high blood pressure, or hypertension, by targeting aberrant nerve signals in the carotid bodies, which sit on the common carotid arteries on each side of the neck.

-The study, 'Purinergic receptors in the carotid body as a new drug target for controlling hypertension,' was led by Professor Julian Paton, of the University of Bristol's School of Physiology, Pharmacology and Neuroscience, and published in the 5 September online edition of Nature Medicine.
+The study,'Purinergic receptors in the carotid body as a new drug target for controlling hypertension,' was led by Julian Paton, professor of physiology at the University of Bristol, and published in the 5 September online edition of Nature Medicine.

 Instead of treating high blood pressure by targeting directly the functions within end organs, such as the heart, kidneys and vasculature, this novel approach aims to reduce nervous system activity from a sensory organ - the carotid body - which, when activated can cause blood pressure to rise uncontrollably.